roelbondoc/roelbondoc.github.io/now.md

 my daily driver for email.

 I've also recently taken an interest in road cycling.
 In 2023 I put in the most mileage I've ever had on my bike.
-This year I'm hoping to break that record and join more cycling events.
+This year I'm hoping to break that record by getting out more solo as well as joining more cycling events.

 I also still enjoy playing competitive videos games, especially [Heroes of the Storm](https://heroesofthestorm.blizzard.com/en-us/).
 Hit me up